Amazon Marketplace

 Net revenue is income after deducting Amazon commissions, fulfillment fees, and other marketing costs.
 It differs from gross revenue (GMV) and represents funds actually available to the seller.
 Monitoring net revenue is essential for profitability analysis.

-Open term pageO2C
+Open glossary pageO2C

 Order to Cash